QRXqrx/poco-oopsla25-major/README.md

 ## 4 Step-by-Step Instructions

-To ease reproducation, we provided a Magma fork that integrates all PoCo experimental setups (`magma-poco`), including all seed sets and a kick-to-fire experimental configuration file.
-Specifically, the seed sets are under `magma-poco/targets`, and their the suffixs correpond to the studied techniques (ALL, OptiMin, Cmin, Cmin+, PoCo).
+To facilitate reproduction, we provided a Magma fork (`magma-poco`) that integrates all PoCo experimental setups, including all seed sets and a kick-to-fire experimental configuration file.
+Specifically, the seed sets are located under magma-poco/targets, and their suffixes correspond to the studied techniques: ALL, OptiMin, Cmin, Cmin+, and PoCo.
 You can start the whole fuzzing process according to the following steps:

 1. Install Docker and create a non-root user within the `docker` group, which is an implicit requirement of Magma (same with the step-5 of Section 3.6).